-i.
-In the case an independent investigation is initiated, the COB may request the IPM, to the extent permitted by law, issue subpoenas for the purpose of compelling testimony or receiving relevant documents from third parties when independent investigations are initiated.

-VII.
-Conduct Community Outreach

-- The COB will provide ongoing evaluation of the oversight and law enforcement agencies through community climate surveys and evaluation mechanisms. - ii.
+- i.
+In the case where an independent investigation is initiated, the COB may request that the IPM, to the extent permitted by law, issue subpoenas for the purpose of compelling testimony or receiving relevant documents from third parties. - VII.
+Conduct Community Outreach - i.
+The COB will provide ongoing evaluation of the oversight and law enforcement agencies through community climate surveys and evaluation mechanisms. - ii.
 The COB will ensure that all communications are multilingual and accessible to all members of the community.
 The COB shall work with City staff to provide feedback on the COB website and other outreach materials. - iii.
-The COB may provide a forum to gather community concerns about incident-specific police actions and may receive and forward complaint information to the IPM for processing.
+The COB may provide a forum to gather community concerns about incidentspecific police actions and may receive and forward complaint information to the IPM for processing.